Ji-JiaXin/Project-Weather-electricity-prices/README.md

 ## Models for finding similar weather patterns
 To find similar weather patterns, you can choose from two different methods.
 Both of them are based on differences between the input temperature values.

-The method "First difference" calculates the first difference of the values and makes a comparison with the first difference of temperature values in the dataset.
-Using the threshold it filters only those periods when the sum of squared differences falls below the inserted threshold.
-On the other hand, the second method "Direct sum of squared" directly compares the sum of squared differences between the input temperature values and the values in the dataset, filtering out only those that fall below the threshold.
+The method "Differenciated" calculates the first difference of the values and makes a comparison with the first difference of temperature values in the dataset.
+Using the threshold it filters out only those periods when the sum of squared differences falls below the inserted threshold.
+On the other hand, the second method "Normal" directly compares the sum of squared differences between the input temperature values and the values in the dataset, filtering out only those that fall below the threshold.

 ## Graphics
 Based on the previous analysis we provide a graphical visualization for you, as sometimes a nice graphical visualization is worth more than a thousand words.
 There are two types of graphs you can choose from - either a graph covering the whole period or a set of more detailed subgraphs displaying each yearly development.
 The output dates from the model for finding similar weather patterns are also incorporated in the graph (highlighted in red).